SchulzLab/EpiExpress/README.md

  - "model_folder" should be the path to the models and min-max files that you have downloaded from Zenodo.

  - "out_folder" should be the path to your input data (the one you created in previous step).
-The final prediction will be stored there too.
+The final prediction files will be stored there too.

 To predict the expression by CRE-RF, run this command: